-PKP is developing a Private LOCKSS Network (PLN) to digitally preserve OJS journals.
+PKP has developed the PKP Preservation Network (PKP PN) to digitally preserve OJS journals.
 The LOCKSS program offers decentralized and distributed preservation, seamless perpetual access, and preservation of the authentic original version of the content.
-The PKP PLN will ensure that journals that are not part of the Global LOCKSS Network, which primarily preserves content from larger publishers and vendors, or an existing PLN, which preserve small numbers of OJS journals hosted by member libraries, can be preserved using the LOCKSS program.
-For additional details about the PKP PLN, see the high level overview or the wiki page.
+The PKP PN ensures that journals that are not part of the Global LOCKSS Network, which primarily preserves content from larger publishers and vendors, or an existing PLN, which preserve small numbers of OJS journals hosted by member libraries, can be preserved using the LOCKSS program.
+For additional details about the PKP PN, see the high level overview (an early discussion document).

-- provide preservation services for any OJS journal that has published one year’s worth of content and has an ISSN and is running OJS version 2.4.8 or higher
+- provides preservation services for any OJS journal that has published at least one article and has an ISSN and is running OJS version 2.4.8 or higher

-- allow OJS journal managers to register their journals for inclusion in the PLN by simply enabling a plugin in their OJS instance and agreeing to a small number of terms in the Preservation Agreement
+- allows OJS journal managers to register their journals for inclusion in the PLN by simply enabling a plugin in their OJS instance and agreeing to the terms of the Preservation Agreement

-- on registration of a journal, automatically determine if the registered journal meets the minimum inclusion requirements
+- on registration of a journal, automatically determines if the registered journal meets the minimum inclusion requirements

-- preserve the raw journal content as generated by OJS’s existing export tools
+- preserves the raw journal content as generated by OJS’s existing export tools

-- automatically harvest new content from registered journals and add the content to the PLN, eliminating manual staff intervention at PLN member sites
+- automatically harvests new content from registered journals and adds the content to the PLN, eliminating manual staff intervention at PLN member sites

-- provide access to preserved content after a “trigger event” has been communicated to PKP by the journal manager
+- provides access to preserved content after a “trigger event”

-End-user access to journals in the PKP PLN
+End-user access to journals in the PKP PN

-The PKP PLN is a dark archive.
+The PKP PN is a dark archive.
 End users will not have access to the preserved content until after a “trigger event.”
 After a trigger event, PKP staff will approve the importing of the preserved content into one or more OJS instances hosted by PKP member institutions.
-Once loaded into these host OJS instances, the content will be available to the public under a suitable Open Access license (dependant on the copyright and licensing policies an OJS journal had in effect at the time the content was added to the PLN).
+Once loaded into these host OJS instances, the content will be openly accessible.

-Preserved content in the PKP PLN is only made available to users after a trigger event, at which time the content that was published under an open access license is imported into one or more OJS instances.
-The PKP PLN defines two types of trigger events.
+Preserved content in the PKP PN is only made available to users after a trigger event, at which time the content will be made accessible to the reading public.
+The PKP PN defines two types of trigger events.

 - Explicit notification by OJS Journal Manager

-- Cessation of deposits into the PLN (after a two year period of inactivity)
+- Cessation of deposits into the PKP PN (after a period of inactivity)

-Journal managers who would like their journal to be included in the PKP PLN will need to accept the terms of the Preservation Agreement, via the OJS plugin.
-This agreement will describe what is being preserved, the nature of the PKP’s commitment to preserve their journal, PKP’s right to preserve the journal, the type of license the content will be made available under after a trigger event (as described above), and how they should contact the PKP to initiate a trigger event.
+Journal managers who would like their journal to be included in the PKP PN need to accept the Journal Terms via the LOCKSS OJS plugin.
+This agreement describes what is being preserved, the nature of the PKP’s commitment to preserve their journal, PKP’s right to preserve the journal, that the content will be made accessible after a trigger event (as described above), and how they should contact the PKP to initiate a trigger event.
 After a trigger event, PKP intends to make content accessible via a special OJS instance that will be operated by the PN.

-A new OJS plugin will be included with OJS 2.4.5.
-The existing OJS plugin that generates a LOCKSS manifest and permission statement will continue to work for those journals that are part of existing PLNs or the LOCKSS GLN, but will not work within the proposed PKP PLN.
-Journal managers will opt into the PKP PLN by activating the new plugin.
+A new LOCKSS OJS plugin is included with OJS 2.4.8 and above.
+The older LOCKSS OJS plugin that generates a LOCKSS manifest and permission statement will continue to work for those journals that are part of existing preservation networks or the LOCKSS GLN, but will not work within the proposed PKP PN.
+Journal managers can opt into the PKP PN by activating the new plugin.
 (Additional LOCKSS-based solutions for OJS content are described on the LOCKSS website.)